RossetoAnalytics/RossetoAnalytics/README.md

 </details>

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python for Advanced Data Analytics and Data Science
 - :earth_americas: I’m from Brasília/Brazil
 - 📫 How to reach me rosseto.analytics@gmail.com / 61 99514-4100
 - 👯 I’m looking to collaborate on Data Projects